 There are Three Types of Contrails

-At high altitudes, if there is enough moisture in the air, a contrail will form behind an airplane.
+At high levels in the sky, if there is enough moisture in the air, a contrail will form behind an airplane.
 There are three types of contrails: short-lived, persistent non-spreading, and persistent spreading.

-If the air is somewhat moist, a contrail will form right behind the airplane and make a bright white line that lasts for a short while.
+If the air is a little bit moist, a contrail will form immediately behind the airplane and make a bright white line that lasts for a short amount of time.

 Image courtesy of Carol Clark